 Happy National Blueberry Pancake day!!!
 I am helping Driscoll’s celebrate this fabulous food holiday with my Gluten Free Meyer Lemon and Blueberry Pancakes.
 If I HAD to choose one food I could eat for the rest of my life, it would be breakfast.
 Yeah ok so that isn’t ONE food, but a category.
 But still.
 Breakfast is awesome.
-Especially when pancakes are involved.
+Especially when blueberry pancakes are involved.
 Thanks to Driscoll’s Berries for sponsoring this post.

-There are many two-food combos in this world that rock my socks off.
-Peanut butter and chocolate, bourbon and salted caramel, coffee and kahlua, pineapple and coconut AND most of all, lemons and blueberries, I could go on and on.
+There are so many two food combinations in culinary world that work so well together; peanut butter and chocolate, bourbon and salted caramel, coffee and kahlua, pineapple and coconut, eggs and bacon, lemons and blueberries, I could go on and on.
 This combo is so good for so many reasons.
 Regular lemons and blueberries are good, but meyer lemons and blueberries?
 AHhhhhhhhmazing.
-I have made muffins withe combo, a layer cake, and now these pancakes.
+I have made muffins with this combo, a layer cake, and now these pancakes.
 By far the best pancakes I have made yet.
-WElllll there is one other pancake recipe I have made that will be on the blog soon that is insanely good too, but you will just have to wait for that.
-Until then, lets talk more about these pancakes shall we?

 Secondly, these are super high protein.
 Whole eggs and egg whites, cottage cheese and Greek yogurt.
-SO I would venture so far as to say these are HEALTHY pancakes!!!
-They just keep getting better and better.
-Not only are they FULL of huge, fresh blueberries, there is Meyer lemon zest and juice in the pancake batter and sauce as well.
+So they are delicious and good for you.
+And not only are they FULL of huge, fresh blueberries, there is Meyer lemon zest and juice in the pancake batter and sauce as well.
 I love Meyer lemons so much we decided to grow a couple trees in our yard this year.

 - 1 ¾ c gluten free AP flour